-Adelaar Indonesia10% off on any trip leaving in the next 30 days - click here to see more information
+Adelaar Indonesia10% off on any trip leaving in the next 3 weeks.

 Adelaar has 4 beautifully crafted air-conditioned staterooms, each with en-suite bathrooms and all the amenities of a luxury boutique hotel.
 Built in 'classical yacht' style, the interior has rich wood paneling and high ceilings.
 This boutique style Komodo liveaboard accommodates up to 8 divers comfortably, in four spacious and exquisite cabins, one master cabin and 3 staterooms.

 The exclusive master suite is fitted with generously high ceilings, a queen size bed, sofa and work desk, as well as abundant closets and drawer space.
 The master en-suite marble bathroom has a spacious shower, with separate sink and toilet area.
 The three guest staterooms each have double bed, individually controlled air-conditioning, and en-suite bathrooms.
 Two of the staterooms also have a sofa which can be converted to a single bed for children or for those wishing to have separate beds.

 The master suite and the two staterooms have the capability of accommodating either couples or twin share.
 Staterooms are fitted with individually controlled air-conditioning, and boasts decadent en-suite marble bathrooms.
 Available in all cabins, as well as in the salon & dining area are flat screen TV's connected to the ship's video and audio streaming system with access to more than 3,000 movies and 30,000 songs if you should crave any entertainment.